chihyang/eopl3/ch07/README.md

         fact
         ```

-3. But there exists undecidable expressed values as we have seen in exercise 7.1
+3. But there exist undecidable expressed values as we have seen in examples in
-   and examples in section 7.1.
+   section 7.1 and exercise 7.1.